-The outbreak of COVID-19 has had a dramatic impact on the operations of many Danish businesses across several industries.
+ac@plesner.com rhe@plesner.com The outbreak of COVID-19 has had a dramatic impact on the operations of many Danish businesses across several industries.
 For businesses facing low or even no activity at all, the COVID-19 outbreak will naturally lead to a liquidity shortage and new debt financing may be required to bridge this COVID-19 liquidity gap.

-In March 2020, the Danish Government announced two new state guarantee schemes for loans and credit facilities to companies, whose revenue has been, or will in the near term be, severely affected by the COVID-19 outbreak.
-The two guarantee schemes have now been established via the Danish State's investment fund, Vækstfonden, with one of these schemes being applicable to large companies and the other scheme being applicable to small and medium-sized enterprises ("SMEs").
-The two guarantee schemes are hereinafter referred to as the "Large Guarantee Scheme" and the "SME Guarantee Scheme", respectively, and, together, as the "Guarantee Schemes".
+In March 2020, the Danish Government announced two new state guarantee schemes for loans and credit facilities (now also including guarantee facilities) to companies, whose revenue has been, or will in the near term be, severely affected by the COVID-19 outbreak.
+The two quarantee schemes have been established via the Danish State's investment fund, Vækstfonden, with one of these schemes being applicable to large companies and the other scheme being applicable to small and medium-sized enterprises ("SMEs").
+The two quarantee schemes are hereinafter referred to as the "Large Guarantee Scheme" and the "SME Guarantee Scheme", respectively, and, together, as the "Guarantee Schemes".

 The overall purpose of the Guarantee Schemes is to facilitate the provision of new financing to Danish companies to cover their loss of revenue due to the COVID-19 outbreak.
 Accordingly, state guarantees can only be issued in respect of new loans and credit facilities, not existing debt.
 Furthermore, it is a condition precedent to the grant of a state guarantee that the proceeds of the new loan or credit facility will not be applied towards repayment or prepayment of other debt owed to the lender (hereinafter referred to as the "Repayment Prohibition").
-With respect to the Large Guarantee Scheme for large companies, the Repayment Prohibition is limited to being applicable for a period of five months following the commencement of the state quarantee, cf. the Large Executive Order (as defined below).
-Such time limitation on the application of the Repayment Prohibition does not currently follow from the SME Executive Order (as defined below).
+The Repayment Prohibition is limited to being applicable for a period of five months following the commencement of the relevant state quarantee, cf. the Executive Orders (as defined below).

-The legal framework for the Large Guarantee Scheme applicable to large companies is set out in the Danish Executive Order No. 276 of 26 March 2020 on guarantee scheme for loans to large companies (in Danish: Bekendtgørelse om garantiordning for udlån til store virksomheder)
+The legal framework for the Large Guarantee Scheme applicable to large companies has been updated a number of times and is now set out in the Danish Executive Order No. 981 of 24 June 2020 on guarantee scheme in Vækstfonden for loans to large companies (in Danish: Bekendtgørelse om garantiordning i Vækstfonden for udlån til store virksomheder) as amended by the Danish Executive Order No. 1143 of 6 July